Story for

 Session 5: The Secrets of Five Act Structure

 Now you’ve cracked your beginning, middle and end, we’ll streamline your storytelling and help you exert more control over the middle of your narrative by dividing your story into five acts.
 A look at the importance of obstacles – internal and external – and how to create five acts by focusing on particular moments in your character’s journey which show them changing.
-Map out your story in five acts to share with the group.
-Live guest Q&A with a screenwriter.
+Map out your story in five acts to share with the group, and have a one-to-one with your tutor to discuss your novel and progress so far.

 Session 6: No Going Back

 We’ll turn to the exact middle of different novels and look at what happens there.
 And find out why pinpointing your midpoint is such a valuable storytelling tool.
 Why this moment of no going back for your protagonist is so vital for audience-engagement, and how to use that to power through to the end of your story.
 Identify the midpoint of your story and share that passage with the group.
-One-to-one with your tutor to discuss your novel and progress so far.
+Live Q&A with a guest.

 Session 7: Building With Scenes

 Introduces the basic building blocks of acts – scenes – and their properties.
 What every successful scene needs, and how to sequence them to progress a story, build tension and vary pace.
 Discover your secret narrative superpower: fractal storytelling.
-Map the scenes in your novel, and share a scene where something small changes.
+Write a scene, considering all you’ve learnt, and share it with the group.
 Live group webchat with your tutor.

 Session 8: Writing for Your Reader

-Why you need to turn your reader into a detective to keep them reading on – whatever genre you’re writing in – and how to do that using scenes, and John’s Roadmap of Change.
+We’ll look at keeping your reader engaged with your story by developing empathy with your protagonist, using obstacles, and the role of change using John’s Roadmap of Change.
 Learn about the different types of cliffhangers from the best screenwriters out there, and how to create chapter endings that are surprising yet totally plausible.
-Think about your reader’s genre expectations and what you need to do to meet them.

 Session 9: Show Not Tell